 Even if you’ve not received a nudge letter or a notice of audit from the IRS, you might still be worrying about it.
 Or conversely, maybe you’re not worrying about it at all - but perhaps you should be.

 The IRS have made it clear they’re increasing audits on taxpayers involved in crypto.
 That much was obvious when they included the question “At any time during 2021, did you receive, sell, exchange or otherwise dispose of any financial interest in any virtual currency?” on the Form 1040 Individual Tax Return for 2020.
+They've since expanded this question in the draft for the 2022 tax return into a digital assets section that must be completed by all taxpayers in the US.
+As well as this, the IRS got a huge budget increase ($80 billion!) in order to hire more agents to improve enforcement - including for crypto investors.

 Operation Hidden Treasure is an enforcement initiative launched in March 2021 by the IRS to identify tax violations relating to cryptocurrency.